-Contact Cement is the number one glue, that I use for glueing EVA Foam.
+Contact Cement is the number one glue, that I use for gluing EVA Foam.

-The glue is cheap, easy to come by (you can get it in every hardware or crafts store) and it is easy to use.
+The glue is cheap, easy to come by (you can get it in every hardware or crafts store), and is easy to use.

-It is also very accurate when glueing two pieces together.
+It is also very accurate when gluing two pieces together.

 You will need a lot of contact cement for almost all of your EVA Foam projects, believe me!
 Especially if you plan to glue large surface areas.

 It doesn´t matter if you use the liquid or the gel variant of contact cement.
 They both work well and cost almost the same.
 I personally prefer the gel simply because it is a little easier to apply.